How to have a positive mindset. Stay tuned.

 My colleague, let’s call him Tom, is a real jerk.

-Yet, while he uses the most popular vernacular of today about mindsets, he has not, and I mean never, changed his mindset in the three years I have been working on the same team with him.
+Yet, he uses the most popular vernacular of today about mindsets.
+However, he has not, and I mean never, changed his mindset.
+In fact, in the three years, I have been working on the same team as him, he stays the same.

 Then, how come all the executives on his team think he is, as I mentioned earlier, a jerk.
 A jerk who is always talking about how evolved he is.
 It’s bull!

 Do you have a negative mindset, or is it a mind-trap?

 For instance, no one can argue with him.
 He tells everyone they need to work on their negative mindsets.
 He brags that is just like he has done with his “expensive and talented executive coach.”